Trams in Freiburg im Breisgau: Gundelfingen line

-The route to Gundelfingen is part of the project "Stadtbahn to northern Freiburg's districts and Gundelfingen".
-The route is going to cross the Alte Bundestraße and run towards the terminus loop at Waldstraße.
-At the same time, it is planned to move Gundelfingen S-Bahn station 100 m to the north, in order to link the tram to the S-Bahn.
+The route to Gundelfingen was part of the project "Stadtbahn to northern Freiburg's districts and Gundelfingen".
+The route was going to cross the Alte Bundestraße and run towards the terminus loop at Waldstraße.
+At the same time, it was planned to move Gundelfingen S-Bahn station 100 m to the north, in order to link the tram to the S-Bahn.

-In April 2014, representative of the CDU and the Greens based in Gundelfingen launched a cross-party public opinion poll about further development of the tramway.
-An immediate extension is planned for a station up to Auf der Höhe to better connect the local senior centres and the centre of Gundelfingen.
+In April 2014, representatives of the CDU and the Greens in Gundelfingen launched a cross-party public opinion poll about further development of the tramway.
+An immediate extension was planned for a station up to Auf der Höhe to better connect the local senior centres and the centre of Gundelfingen.
+In a referendum in Gundelfingen on November 12, 2023, 58% of voters rejected a resumption of planning with a turnout of 61%.